-Consumer In Use, Sensory Feedback, Home Use Trials, and Subjective Perception Questionnaires
+Consumer In Use Testing, Sensory Feedback, Home Use Trials, and Subjective Perception Questionnaires

-Also known as Consumer Perception Studies, Subjective Questionnaires, and Qualitative User Feedback, User Trials provide a wide range of data about product performance and consumer experience.
+At Validated Claim Support we are often asked to design Consumer Perception Studies, Subjective Questionnaires, Qualitative User Feedback, and User Trials.
+In reality, these concepts all relate to the same underlying testing needs: providing a wide range of data about product performance and consumer experience.

 Sometimes, a product requires actual consumer feedback to support its claims because they are inherently considered to be “subjective.”

 Subjective user feedback allows for “soft” claims that involve the look and the feel of a product or the skin post usage as opposed to the hard, measurable efficacy that can be determined via instrumentation or expert grading.
 As a product tester, your voice will be used to determine the efficacy and use of beauty and skincare products.

 Sensory feedback is provided by panelists in the form of responses to individual questions about the look and feel of a product and its impact on their skin or hair.

 Sometimes a product requires actual consumer feedback to support its claims because they are inherently considered to be “subjective.”
 Subjective user feedback allows for “soft” claims that involve the look and the feel of a product or the skin post usage.